ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-sg.md

   mysql
 </code></pre>

-Then, enter your PostgreSQL database parameters, and select `Yes` when prompted for enabling SSL connection.
+Then, enter your PostgreSQL database parameters, and select `Yes`{.action} when prompted for enabling SSL connection.

 <pre class="console"><code>
 ?
 Choose your installation type Custom (manual settings)